 In Asterix & Obelix: Mission Cleopatra, the Druid Panoramix, of that unconquerable village shared with Astérix the Gaul, came away with a scroll from the Library of Alexandria.
 Could it have contained what we see in the image above?
-Unlike Queen Cleopatra, we do not have to speak ten languages, but studying at least two or three can help widening one’s perspective.
-Or simply communicating with fellow workers.
+Unlike Queen Cleopatra, we do not have to speak ten languages, but studying at least two or three can help widening one’s perspective, and build empathy.

 FDR’s Four Freedoms, particularly freedom from fear, are echoed in this funny, but informative French film.
 From fear of being fed to Sacred Crocodiles to fear of losing face, languages and learning play a key role in this film, as in our real world today.
 Languages and libraries can also play a key role in moving us from our current world situation to one in which every human being is free from fear.
 Here is one proposal for how I hope we could move on, from #publicdomaininfrastructure as phase I, to phase IV’s #freeRoomAndRice for every person.